 Healthcare in Ireland is modern, safe and among the best in the world.
-Expats living in Ireland usually qualify for free or subsidised public health services, which are funded by the government.
+If you are living in Ireland, you usually qualify for free or subsidised public health services, which the government funds.

-Ireland's two-tier system means that expats in Ireland can choose to use either the government-funded public healthcare system or the private system, for which fees must be paid in full.
+Ireland's two-tier system means you can choose to use either the government-funded public healthcare system or the private system, for which fees must be paid in full.

 Public healthcare in Ireland

-Public hospitals in Ireland are either owned and funded by the Health Service Executive (HSE) or are voluntary public hospitals that may be privately operated but are funded by the government.
+Public hospitals in Ireland are either owned and funded by the HSE or are voluntary public hospitals that may be privately operated but are funded by the government.
+Some notable public hospitals include St. James's Hospital and Beaumont Hospital in Dublin.

 Private healthcare in Ireland

-Private hospitals in Ireland operate independently of the state and require patients to pay the full cost of treatment.
-We therefore recommend that expats either negotiate a healthcare subsidy with their employer, or ensure that their salary package is large enough to cover private healthcare insurance if it is their preference.
+Private hospitals in Ireland operate independently of the state, requiring patients to cover the full cost of treatment.
+Costs for common procedures can vary significantly.
+We recommend negotiating a healthcare subsidy with your employer or ensuring your salary can cover private health insurance costs.

 Health insurance in Ireland

-Prescription medications are provided free of charge to those with a Medical Card.
-If ordinarily resident in Ireland, expats can apply for the Drugs Payment Scheme.
-The scheme puts a cap on how much residents can pay for prescription drugs with any cost above the cap covered by the government.
+Prescription medications are free for those with a Medical Card.
+If you are ordinarily resident in Ireland, you can apply for the Drugs Payment Scheme (DPS).
+This scheme ensures you pay at most a set amount per month for approved medications, with the government covering any additional costs.

 Emergency services in Ireland